 Sponsoring Institution Requirements

-Investigators may apply from accredited academic medical centers, research institutions or universities in the U.S., U.S. territories and Canada.
+Investigators may apply from accredited academic medical centers, research institutions or universities in the U.S., U.S. territories, Canada and the United Kingdom.
 Applications must be written in English.
 The sponsoring institution must ensure the necessary facilities and infrastructure are in place to execute the planned research project.
 The institution must also accept the award conditions, including the Budget Use of Funds and provide governance over fund expenditures.

 Sponsoring institutions must safeguard the rights and welfare of individuals who participate as subjects in research activities.
 In the U.S., the proposed activities must be reviewed through an Institutional Review Board as specified by the U.S. Department of Health and Human Services Office for Human Research Protections, HHS OHRP.
 In Canada, the rights and welfare of participants are to be safeguarded through adherence to the policies and regulations of the Interagency Advisory Panel on Research Ethics / Le Groupe en Ethique de la Recherche, as well as any additional provincial regulations as applicable.
 Clinical protocols must be approved by an appropriately convened Research Ethics Board (REB).
 Proof of ACC and/or REB approvals are not required at the time of submission, but must be provided as part of the formal Grant Agreement by selected grantees.